Safari web settings on your iPhone, iPad, or iPod touch

-By default, Safari is set to show some of the features of the web, like some movies, animation, and web applications.
-You may wish to turn off some of these features to help protect your privacy and your device from possible security risks on the Internet.
+By default, Safari shows some of the features of the web (movies, animation, and web applications).
+You might want to turn off some of these features to help protect your privacy and your device from possible security risks on the Internet.

 To change your security settings, tap Settings > Safari.
 To learn more about Safari in iOS, see the user manual.

 Turn on Anti-phishing